valeriangalliat/vscode-continue-inline-comments/README.md

   ([see](https://github.com/microsoft/vscode/issues/109919) and
-  [see](https://github.com/microsoft/vscode/issues/2871)), so we have to resort to a dirty hack where we manually *identify the language configuration files* of the installed extensions*, *load that file manually* with [jsonc-parser](https://www.npmjs.com/package/jsonc-parser), and *translate the JSON representation of `onEnterRules`* (which is different from the JavaScript representation expected by the extensions API) so that we can use it in `vscode.languages.setLanguageConfiguration`.
+  [see](https://github.com/microsoft/vscode/issues/2871)), so we have to resort to a dirty hack where we manually *identify the language configuration files* of the installed extensions, *load that file manually* with [jsonc-parser](https://www.npmjs.com/package/jsonc-parser), and *translate the JSON representation of `onEnterRules`* (which is different from the JavaScript representation expected by the extensions API) so that we can use it in `vscode.languages.setLanguageConfiguration`.